Top five governance controls every UAE enterprise needs before deploying AI agents

 Key takeaways

-Design systems to fail safely — when confidence thresholds aren't met, the AI stops and hands the workflow to a human reviewer.
+Systems are designed to fail safely.
+When confidence thresholds are not met or information is missing, the agent stops and hands the work to a human reviewer.

 “Clear ownership removes ambiguity, strengthens governance and provides a transparent chain of accountability for management, auditors and regulators.”